 “The biggest myth I can bust here is that you do not need to match.
 Actually, please, don’t.
 It is so fake and contrived, and as a photojournalistic photographer I’m doing my best to keep it real — I just can’t with matching outfits.
 Coordinate, sure, but don’t match.”

-Here are some examples of what I love.
+Here are some examples of what works well.